 Loading lesson…

 Email is old, unsexy, and massively profitable.
 A 5-email welcome sequence can double your conversion without changing your product.
-An AI-assisted welcome sequence Platform choices for teen founders For a teen founder starting fresh, Beehiiv is the practical default in 2026.
+An AI-assisted welcome sequence Platform choices for founders For a founder starting fresh, Beehiiv is the practical default in 2026.

 In 2026, a well-built email list still outperforms every other marketing channel in ROI.
 You own the list.
 Algorithm changes don't touch you.
 Delivery rates are measurable.
 And most founders are so distracted by social that they under-invest here, which means email is less crowded than it's been in years for the few who do it well.